- Home

 Having radiation therapy

-Treatment is carefully planned to destroy as many cancer cells as possible while causing the least harm to your normal tissue.
-The initial appointment to map out the treatment (simulation) may take a few hours.
+Simulation and preparation | The initial appointment to map out the treatment (simulation) may take a few hours.
 You will have CT scans of the affected area, and your skin may be marked with a special ink.
 This makes sure that the radiation is directed at the same place on your body every time you receive radiation therapy.
-Although the ink is permanent, the mark is only the size of a freckle.
+The ink may be permanent, but is only the size of a freckle.
+Tell someone if you are worried about this. |

-Radiation therapy is usually every day, Monday to Friday, as an outpatient (you don’t stay in hospital).
+How radiation therapy is given | Radiation therapy is usually every day, Monday to Friday, as an outpatient (you don’t stay in hospital).
 A session usually lasts about 20 minutes – the radiation therapists have to set up the equipment and position you, but the treatment itself takes only a few minutes.
-Radiation therapy doesn’t hurt and you aren’t radioactive afterwards.
+Radiation therapy doesn’t hurt and you aren’t radioactive afterwards. |

-The length of the treatment course will vary depending on the purpose of radiation therapy.
-It might involve 1–10 sessions for up to 2 weeks for palliative treatment, or longer if radiation therapy is combined with other treatments with the aim of long-term control.
+Length of the treatment | The length of the treatment course will vary depending on the purpose of radiation therapy.
+It might involve 1–10 sessions for up to 2 weeks for palliative treatment, or longer if radiation therapy is combined with other treatments with the aim of long-term control. |

 Side effects of radiation therapy